KabodGarments/Quiz/README.md

 * _open the html.index file to access the quiz board_
 * _click on the hint cheatsheet to get clues to the expected answers_
 * _start the quiz_
-* _select your choice of answers from the available 3 choices pers question_
+* _select your choice of answers from the available 3 choices per question_
 * _track your progress from the progress bar on the bottom right as you answer each question_
 * _get your performance score in percentage after answering 5 questions_
 * _refresh the page and do the quiz all over again to get better scores_

-_{This quiz is a quick testing quiz, which suggests that theuser answer the questions in aslittle time aspossible without taking to much time}_
+_This quiz is a quick testing quiz, which suggests that the user answer the questions in as little time as possible without taking to much time_

 ## Technologies Used

-_The  Business logic uses Javasript, jQuery, while the user interphase uses CSS and Bootstarp.
+_The  Business logic uses Javasript, jQuery, while the user interphase uses CSS and Bootstrap.
 All these tools are layed out on a basic HTML5 Skeleton_

 ### Legal